JacobBRodriguez/202-Team-Project-Copy-/Project Journal (Chanip).md

 - We don't have zoom meeting this week because we are doing our own part, and there is nothing need to talk about.
 - We still have slack chat to let everyone know what is the next step, and how's everything going.
 - the conclusion is that we are all focusing on the project and still need time to make a big progress.

+#### Week 3 (10/22/2020):

+##### What tasks did I work on / complete?
+- documentation is still on going because I want to implement the program itself first. will keep updating the documentation while the process go through.
+- finished UI desing and implementation for home, login/sign-up, searching, services.
+##### What am I planning to work on next?
+- keep working on the front end, will do listing page and contact page.

+##### What tasks are blocked waiting on another team member?
+- none, since I will work on front end alone, and other will work on back end.

+##### XP Core Value Status (Communication):
+- We don't have zoom meeting this week because we are doing our own part, and there is nothing need to talk about, and the process goes smoothly.
+- We still have slack chat to let everyone know what is the next step, and how's everything going.
+- the conclusion is that we are all focusing on the project and still need time to make a big progress.